10 Best Camping in The Great Smoky Mountains 2026

 Proceed to go past Walters Power Generating Station till you get to the intersection at Mt.
 Sterling Gap.
 You can then see visible signs pointing you straight to Big Creek.
 Once you get to Big Creek, proceed to go past the Ranger Station and take the first left where you can get to see the Big Creek Horse Camp.

-Did you know that Big Creek Horse Camp is currently the only horse camp with flushing toilets and potable water?
+Did you know that Big Creek Horse Camp is notable for offering flushing toilets and potable water, amenities that are not standard at every horse camp?
 Well now you know.
 Keep this one at the top of your horse camping list.

 4. Cades Cove Campground

-- Perks: Tent and TV ready, Camp store
+• Perks: Tent and RV ready, Camp store

 Cades Cove Campground provides the beloved front country style campsite where you can get to bring your RV and family.
 It is not ideal for backpackers but tent camping is available for the adventurous ones.
 Despite not having showers, the site is filled with lots of amenities including drinking water and usable restrooms.